davemendoza/Research_First_Sourcer_Automation/docs/AI_Talent_Engine_Agent_Activation_and_Signal_Flow.md

 **Created by L. David Mendoza | December 2025**
 © 2025 L. David Mendoza.
 All rights reserved.

+---

+## Intellectual Property Notice

-This document describes a **proprietary research framework** created by L. David Mendoza.
+This document describes a **proprietary research framework** created solely by **L. David Mendoza**.

+All architecture, methodology, terminology, diagrams, signal logic, agent behavior, and evaluative constructs described herein are **confidential and protected intellectual property**.

-Redistribution, duplication, derivative use, or replication of this architecture, methodology, terminology, or diagram — in whole or in part — is prohibited without explicit written permission.
+Redistribution, duplication, derivative use, reverse engineering, or replication of this framework — in whole or in part — is prohibited without **explicit written authorization** from L. David Mendoza.

 ---